colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-8.md

 ## Player Turn Indicator

 The player turn indicator is a small circle that appears in the status area.
 It may have either of these states:
-- Display Yellow - Has a yellow colour when it's the yellow's player's turn of the yellow player has won the game.
+- Yellow - Has a yellow colour when it's the yellow's player's turn or the yellow player has won the game.
-- Display Red - Has a red colour when it's the red player's turn or the red player has won the game.
+- Red - Has a red colour when it's the red player's turn or the red player has won the game.
 - Invisible - The indicator is not visible when the game ends in a draw.

 Now that you know how the player turn indicator behaves, the next step for you is to add it to your game.